 Infection with L. donovani is associated with impaired CMI but a marked humoral response.
 The absence of CMI is characterized by the absence of a DTH response during the primary infection (Turk and Bryceson, 1971; Rezai et al., 1978; Wyler et al., 1979; Haldar et al., 1983).
-Peripheral T cell responses are also impaired, both to parasite antigens (Wyler et al., 1979; Haldar et al., 1983) and to mitogens (Ghose et al., 1979).
-However, the failure of the CMI response may be due to an inability to control the infection because, after successful chemotherapy, both the skin test response and in vitro lymphocyte proliferation responses become positive (Manson-Bahr, 1961).
-In contrast to the CMI response, there is a marked humoral response in visceral leishmaniasis including raised non-specific immunoglobulin (Ig) M and IgG levels (Rezai et al., 1978; Ghose et al., 1980) due to polyclonal B cell activation (Ghose et al., 1980; Galvao-Castro et al., 1984).
+Peripheral T cell responses are also impaired, both to parasite antigens (Wyler et al., 1979; Haldar et al., 1979).
+However, the failure of the CMI response may be due to an inability to control the infection because, after successful chemotherapy, both the skin test response and in vitro lymphocyte proliferation response, there is a marked humoral response in visceral leishmaniasis including raised non-specific immunoglobulin (Ig) M and IgG levels (Rezai et al., 1978; Ghose et al., 1980) due to polyclonal B cell activation (Ghose et al., 1980; Galvao-Castro et al., 1984).
 High titres of specific anti-L. donovani antibody can also be detected (Duxbury and Sadun, 1964; Rezai et al., 1978).